Rainy Day Unmounted Lessons

 When it’s thirty-five degrees and raining, or a hundred degrees in the shade, nobody wants to be outdoors.
 We get it, and we try to also consider our horse’s perspective – they’re not exactly thrilled to work in inclement weather, either!

 But if all we’re dealing with is a summer shower, or some sloppy footing?
-It might be a good opportunity to practice cheerfully riding through tough conditions.
+It might be a good opportunity to practice cheerfully tackling some tough conditions.

 If we waited for perfect weather, we’d never get anything done, and we want our students to learn how to adapt, not make excuses.
 (This is particularly true for aspiring show team members – in our experience, the show must go on, rain or shine!)